 2twelve-block product: post= 0.099 pre= 2.382Pre-LN isn't free of trade-offs.
 Analyses including ResiDual report that its residual stream can dominate newer sublayer updates as depth increases.
 Under that behavior, late layers make smaller relative changes to the hidden representation.[6]

-This reported behavior is called representation collapse.
+The ResiDual authors call this reported behavior representation collapse.[6]
 Treat it as a design risk to measure, not a guarantee for every Pre-LN model or training run.

 | Property | Post-LN | Pre-LN |